Jump to:

 If you’re enjoying some high-demand entertainment options, crowds may be a problem.
 You will find peak tourism brings issues with dinner reservations or wait times.

 Traffic will increase, and your favorite lake may have a crowd.
-To avoid these crowds, consider coming in November or late September.
+The least busy time to visit Idaho is from late September to November.

 This window lets you sneak in when the peak season is fading, and the rain and snow haven’t hit yet.
 If you’re camping, be aware that temperatures will begin to plummet during this time.